egite/Stratux-GDL90-to-SBS-Converter-for-Virtual-Radar-Server/README.md

 Getting UAT data into Virtual Radar Server continues to be a challenge.
 The tools available can be difficult to install and can provide inconsistent and unreliable data to VRS.

 Stratux is a well-tested platform for receiving and decoding UAT data, however its output format is GDL90 which is suitable for avionics, not VRS.
 To use a Stratux or use its tools to feed VRS, a format converter from GDL90 to SBS is needed.
-The python program [GDL90_to_SBS.py](https://github.com/egite/Stratux-GDL90-to-SBS-Converter-for-Virtual-Radar-Server/releases/download/v1.0/GDL90_to_SBS.py) does just that, taking the GDL90 data and making it available on TCP port 33333 in SBS format for VRS.
+The python program [GDL90_to_SBS.py](https://github.com/egite/Stratux-GDL90-to-SBS-Converter-for-Virtual-Radar-Server/releases/download/v1.0/GDL90_to_SBS.py) does just that, taking the GDL90 data and making it available on a specified TCP port (*e.g.*, 33333) in SBS format for VRS.
 No changes to the Stratux GDL90 output are made.
 The program can work on a pi running Stratux or a pi without Stratux.
 Choose your option below.

 <ins>**Running the python program on a Stratux**</ins>